 ProtonMail – encrypted email service

-If you care about your online privacy, you should get an encrypted email service.
-ProtonMail is one of the most popular email encrypted services that provides end-to-end encryption for your emails.
+You should get an encrypted email service if you care about your online privacy.
+ProtonMail is one of the most popular email-encrypted services that provide end-to-end email encryption.
 It offers accessible features for individuals and businesses.
 Moreover, it is an open-source solution that offers excellent features, including custom labels, multiple layouts & themes, quick filters, and archives.
-As for security and email encryption, it uses open-source cryptography, hardware-level security, and self-destructing messages.
+As for security and email encryption, it uses open-source cryptography, hardware-level Security, and self-destructing messages.
 Also, if you are moving from another email service, ProtonMail offers migration tools for easy import.
-In our ProtonMail review, we will explore more about ProtonMail and see what it has to offer.
+In our ProtonMail review, we will explore more about ProtonMail and see what it offers.

 How secure is ProtonMail?

 ProtonMail uses different types of techniques to secure your email.
-The key features that secure your email include no or minimum information logging, end-to-end encryption, open-source code, independently audited solution, SSL secured connections, and zero access architecture.
+The key features that ensure your email include no or minimum information logging, end-to-end encryption, open-source code, independently audited solution, SSL-secured connections, and zero access architecture.
 As a user, your primary concern is whether ProtonMail is secure or not.
 The three key aspects that make ProtonMail the worthy choice is

 - Switzerland-based with one of the strictest privacy laws